Snowflake-Labs/sfquickstarts/site/sfguides/src/end_to_end_nlp_and_ml_using_snowpark_python_and_streamlit:_sentiments_analysis/end_to_end_nlp_and_ml_using_snowpark_python_and_streamlit:_sentiments_analysis.md

 #### Register the function as a Store Procedure

-Then we registered the function as a Store Procedure :
+Then we registered the function as a Store Procedure:

 ```shell
 session.sproc.register(func=train_model_review_pipline, name="train_model_review_pipline", replace=True)